ishita-sadhukhan/Telecom-Customer-Churn/README.md

 ![image](https://user-images.githubusercontent.com/49127037/140008015-720c700f-037d-4eaa-9244-a22c903c3338.png)

-# Training models and evaluation and hyperparameter- tuning
+# Training models,evaluation and hyperparametertuning
 Built models and then evaluate them in this [notebook]().
 Steps I have done are :

 * Dividing the data into two parts: training and test.
 To find the model, I used the training set and finally test the model on unseen data, which is the test set